Theavinash02/quiz-solver-bot/README.md

 ---

-**Note**: This project is educational and designed for the TDS LLM Analysis course.
+**Note**: This project is educational and designed for the TDS LLM Analysis course in IIT Madras.
 Ensure you comply with the course's academic integrity policies when using this tool.